 Note: All applicants must have a completed Federal Application for Student Aid (FAFSA) on file with UW-Madison.
 For instructions on how to submit, please visit the Office of Student Financial Aid.

-*Applicants are encouraged to submit their application even if they have not yet been admitted to UW-Madison.
+Applicants are encouraged to submit their application even if they have not yet been admitted to UW-Madison.
+All they need is their NetID and password, which they will get once they start their UW’s Admissions Freshman application.

 "I know for a fact I wouldn’t be where I am today without the continual support of the CS/PKS family."Chundou Her, Powers-Knapp Scholarship Class of 2017